-Passive alignment Active alignment Narrow alignment recovery plan mapped against SDG goals and targets recovery plan designed to reflect ambition and content of SDG goals and targets Holistic alignment recovery plan mapped not just against targets, but also underlying principles - reflecting on 'left behind' groups, interlinkages and 'whole of society' approach recovery plan designed to reflect ambition of SDG targets, focus on 'left behind groups, reflecting interlinkages and taking 'whole of society' approach 3
+Passive Allignment Active Allignment Narrow Allignment Recovery plan mapped against SDG goals and targets Recovery plan designed to reflect ambition and content of SDG goals and targets Holistic Allignment Recovery plan mapped not just against targets, but also underlying principles - reflection on 'left behind' groups, interlinkages and 'whole of society' approach.
+Recovery plan designed to reflect ambitionof SDG targets focus on 'left behind groups', reflecting interlinkages and taking 'whole of society' approach

 A recovery plan that is actively aligned to a holistic, comprehensive account of the 2030 Agenda is clearly the most desirable option, reflecting the urgency behind a "decade of delivery" for the SDGs and the climate emergency as well as the additional challenge posed by COVID-19.
-Such a plan, though, needs a range of actions to ensure a "whole of society", participatory approach to implementation, and depends on governments and stakeholders linking recovery planning not just to the relevant SDG targets, but understanding 'building back better' in a broader sense that also addresses the strategy for achieving them.
+Such a plan, though, needs a range of actions to ensure a "whole of society", participatory approach to implementation,21 and depends on governments and stakeholders linking recovery planning not just to the relevant SDG targets, but understanding 'building back better' in a broader sense that also addresses the strategy for achieving them.